-A matrix $X$ is associated to the weighted planar network in the following way: where the summation is over all directed paths $\pi$ connecting source $i$ and the sink $j$.
-Here $w(\pi)$ is product of all weights assigned to faces located to the right side of the path $\pi$.
-The following theorem is a particular case of a general result in \cite{postnikov2006total}. \begin{thm} The set of planar networks $\mathcal{N}_{n}$ with all possible positive weights is bijective to the set of totally positive square matrices of order $n$. \end{thm} The theorem above relies on the formula for the minors of $X$ in terms of positive weights. \begin{lem}[Lindstr\"om’s Lemma] Any minor $\Delta_{I,J}$ of weighted matrix $X$ of a planar network is given by formula: where $P_{I \rightarrow J}$ is a family of non-intersecting paths and $w(P_{I\rightarrow J})$ is weight of the path family obtained as a product of weights of all path in the family. \end{lem}
+Network of size $n$ has $n^2$ face weights indexed as in Fig.1.
+We denote it by $\mathcal{N}_{n}$.
+Networks $\mathcal{N}_{n}$ can be used to parameterize the set $M^{>0}_{n}$ of square totally positive matrices of order $n$ by associating to each weighted network a matrix $X$ in the following way: where the summation is over all directed paths $\pi$ connecting the source $i$ and the sink $j$.
+Here $w(\pi)$ is product of all weights assigned to faces located to the right of the path $\pi$.
+The following theorem is a particular case of a general result in \cite{postnikov2006total}. \begin{thm} The set of planar networks $\mathcal{N}_{n}$ with all possible positive weights is in bijection with the set of totally positive square matrices of order $n$. \end{thm} The theorem above relies on the formula for the minors of $X$ in terms of positive weights. \begin{lem}[Lindstr\"om’s Lemma \cite{Lindstrom,Gessel-Viennot}] Any minor $\Delta_{I,J}$ of weighted matrix $X$ of a planar network is given by the formula: where $P_{I \rightarrow J}$ is a family of non-intersecting paths and $w(P_{I\rightarrow J})$ is weight of the path family obtained as a product of weights of all paths in the family. \end{lem}